-Jordan has funded healthcare for 60 patients in 11 countries.
+Jordan has funded healthcare for 73 patients in 12 countries.

-Lilian is a 7-year-old child from Kenya and is the 2nd born in a family of 3 children.
-She is a grade 1 pupil at Consolata Primary School and likes reading and playing with her friends both at school and home.
-Her family hails from Kevote Village in Embu County.
-Lilian's father is a farmer while her mother is a housewife.
-Lilian has clubfoot of both feet.
-Clubfoot is a condition in which the foot is twisted out of shape.
+Mary is an eight-year-old student from Kenya.
+She is a quiet and humble girl and the second born in a family of three.
+Mary's father is separated and she lives with her grandmother.
+Her grandmother is a farmer, while her father is currently unemployed.
+Mary has clubfoot of her right foot, a condition in which the foot is twisted out of shape.
 This causes difficulty walking and even wearing shoes.
-Fortunately, Lilian traveled to visit our medical partner's care center, AIC Cure International Hospital.
-There, surgeons will perform clubfoot repair surgery on April 30th.
-Our medical partner, African Mission Healthcare Foundation, is requesting $1,224 to fund Lilian's clubfoot repair.
+Fortunately, Mary traveled to visit our medical partner's care center, AIC Cure International Hospital.
+There, surgeons will perform clubfoot repair surgery on March 15th.
+Our medical partner, African Mission Healthcare, is requesting $1,286 to fund Mary's clubfoot repair.
 After treatment, she will be able to walk easily.
-“I am pleading for support for my daughter to undergo surgery and continue with her life like other children,” Lilian’s father shared with us.
+Mary's grandmother shared, "it is my joy and desire to see my namesake granddaughter walking without any difficulty.
+Any help will be highly appreciated."